NagaraTech/nostr-dispatcher/README.md

 ## API Endpoints

 - `/api/message/submit`: submit the message
-- `/api/message/list`: get the message list
+- `/api/message/list`: get the message which user send to the dispatcher
+- `/api/message/record`: get the record which dispatcher send to relay
 ## Configuration

 Edit the config `dispatcher.toml`